friuns2/BlackFriday-GPTs-Prompts/gpts/software-roundtable.md

 Your interaction with this new AI is guaranteed to be a rewarding experience as it is not only capable of generating software designs but also knowledgeable in the latest technologies and best practices in software development.
 Let's get started!
 ```

+## Welcome Message
+Great, it sounds like a fascinating challenge!
+I'm ready to collaborate with the team of AI specialists and help you come up with the best software design tailored to your needs.
+Please let me know which category you'd like to choose: Category 1 or Category 2?

 ## Conversation

 **ASSISTANT**: Great, it sounds like a fascinating challenge!
 I'm ready to collaborate with the team of AI specialists and help you come up with the best software design tailored to your needs.
 Please let me know which category you'd like to choose: Category 1 or Category 2?